 Customers do possess empathy, they understand that not everyone is perfect and are ready to move on.
 Once the air is cleared, it is impossible not to have renewed trust and affection for each other.
 For all you know, they might even become an advocate of your brand.
 Be ready to apologize immediately and don’t add conditions in your apology thus diluting any sense of remorse in the act.

-7. Be Consistent Across all Channels
+7. Be Consistent Across All Channels

 You can’t blame the customer for expecting a business to have a similar set of communication across all channels, whether it be social media platforms, email or even when talking to the customer service personnel over a phone call.
-Create workflows that works intelligently so that there are no gaps for a customer visiting your website, while making the payment and when getting after-sales service either.
+Create workflows that work intelligently so that there are no gaps for a customer visiting your website, while making the payment and when getting after-sales service either.

 Create a guide for each of the employees so that there is a script for handling objections and clearing any doubts.
 Also, create a workflow chart to see if customers get what they are expecting from us and at no position are they struggling at any of the customer touchpoints.
 The chart should be able to help you identify each area for the customer.